ggojard/GeoPRails/test/test_cases.md

 # room information
 - when page loads with room select the info popout offset is correct
-  - pages are : floor, building, organization, person ?
+  - works on pages : floor, building, organization